devlocalhost/spoticard/README.md

 ```
    Usage:
  ./spoticard TRACK_ID "LYRICS" TIMESTAMP ... ...
- Example: ./spoticard 61dXty0FR61qyVczdM49F4 "Winner, God know I'm a winner, When she pull up on me I be in her, I'ma eat out shawty like a dinner, Money comin' in it's like a printer, If she leaving shawty getting thinner
-I'm like who got the keys?
+ Example: ./spoticard 61dXty0FR61qyVczdM49F4 "Winner, God know I'm a winner, When she pull up on me I be in her, I'ma eat out shawty like a dinner, Money comin' in it's like a printer, If she leaving shawty getting thinner#nlI'm like who got the keys?
 For real, Who got the keys?
-Yeah for real, I'm like who got the keys to the— uh, yeah, Who got the keys to the Bimmer?
-Shawty she just a beginner huh, She look like Brittany no Renner huh" 1:40
+Yeah for real, I'm like who got the keys to the— uh, yeah, Who got the keys to the Bimmer?#nlShawty she just a beginner huh, She look like Brittany no Renner huh" 1:40

 Arguments and how to use them: (* = required)
  *  track_id: the id of the song
  *    lyrics: lyrics of the song. i suggest to format it to look good, for example
               breaking lines or adding newlines when there is supposed to be a newline
+              USE "#NL" FOR A NEWLINE!!
  * timestamp: the timestamp of the lyrics

    lyrics_brightness: how bright the lyrics text should be, 4th argument. default:    1